RINEARN/exevalator/README.md

 Most compiled languages, as opposed to scripting languages, do not support this feature by default.
 You are usually required to implement your own calculation routine or use a library that provides this capability.

-Exevalator is a very compact library designed to offer this functionality in Java, Rust, C#, C++, and Visual Basic programs.
+Exevalator is a very compact library designed to offer this functionality in Java, Rust, C#, C++, Visual Basic, and TypeScript programs.

 <a id="license"></a>